Instruments and Equipment

 Mouthpiece: See above.

-Ligature: If the student is truly seeking an advanced tone and response, I highly recommend the Silverstein ligature.
+Ligature: If the student is truly seeking an advanced tone and response, I highly recommend the Silverstein Hexa ligature or Cryo4 ligature.
 While it brings a breadth of warmth and sound to playing, it also holds a hefty price tag, so this may not be the ideal choice for every student.
+I play on a rose gold Hexa on both my Bb/A clarinets and my Eb clarinet.

 Reeds: Advanced students should be playing on Vandoren or Daddario reeds as discussed in lessons.